-We have considered our short-term (one year or less) liquidity needs and the adequacy of our estimated cash flows from operating activities and other expected financing sources to meet these needs.
-In particular, we have considered our scheduled debt maturities in 2017, including \$379.7 million principal amount of unsecured notes due March 15, 2017 and the \$109.1 million secured loan due November 1, 2017.
-We expect to meet these short-term liquidity requirements, including the repayment of such unsecured notes and secured loan, through a combination of the following:
+We have considered our short-term liquidity needs and the adequacy of our estimated cash flows from operating activities and other available financing sources to meet these needs.
+We intend to meet these short-term liquidity requirements through a combination of the following:

-- · available cash and cash equivalents; - cash flows from operating activities; - issuance of debt securities by the Operating Partnership (some of which debt securities may be hedged to a fixed interest rate pursuant to the forward-starting swaps discussed below); - issuance of secured debt (including the anticipated \$100.0 million fixed-rate loan discussed below); - bank term loans (including the anticipated \$50.0 million expansion of an existing term loan); - borrowings under our revolving credit facility; - issuance of other secured debt; - · issuance of equity securities by the Company or the Operating Partnership; and - the disposition of non-core assets.
+- available cash and cash equivalents;

+- cash flows from operating activities;

+- issuance of debt securities by the Operating Partnership (some of which debt securities may be hedged to a fixed interest rate pursuant to the forward-starting swaps referred to in Note 7);

+- issuance of secured debt;

+- bank term loans:

+- · borrowings under our revolving credit facility;

+- issuance of equity securities by the Company or the Operating Partnership; and

+- the disposition of non-core assets.